Mooni123/RS41_Decoding/RS41-SGP/README.md

 # RS41-SGP
-The RS41-SGP is the sonde most often used in germany, and as it's frame has very much the same structure as the one of the -SG, the main examination shall be conducted only here.
+The RS41-SGP is the type which is most often used in Germany, and as it's frame has very much the same structure as the one of the -SG, the main examination shall be conducted only here.

-A Frame of a RS41-SGP looks like the following
+A frame of a RS41-SGP looks like in the following picture

 ![rs41-sgp_frame](__used_asset__/pic_rs41-sgp_frame.png?raw=true "rs41-sgp_frame")